philippinespire/2022_PIRE_omics_workshop/preprocessing_README.md

 # Pre-Processing PIRE Data

 List of steps to process raw `fq.gz` files from shotgun sequencing.
+Written specifically for the 2022 PIRE Omics Workshop.

 ---